-Tests have shown that the explained set of simulations does not allow to perform an accurate interpolation of the spectra when the VMR of the main gas of the retrieval has a large gradient as at low altitudes in the case of H2O, (see Sect.
+Tests have shown that the explained set of simulations does not allow performing an accurate interpolation of the spectra when the VMR of the main gas of the retrieval has a large gradient as at low altitudes in the case of H_2O , (see Sect.
 6.6).
 In these cases further intermediate simulations are needed.